 - 1. Name: The Project Officer MUST be the primary point of contact for the project and must be affiliated with/employed by the grantee's organization.
 List the person who will be managing the project activities, filing reports, and communicating with DBHC.
 Please note, this will be the only person DBHC communicates with regarding the project. - 2.
-Organization: If the organization entered here is not the grantee organization, please explain.
-(See most current Eligibility Criteria and Processes)
+Organization: Full legal name of the Applicant Organization.
+If the organization entered here is not the grantee organization, please explain.
+(See most current Eligibility Criteria and Processes) - 3.
+Project Officer's Work Address: (No P.O.
+Box Addresses): City, State, Zip+4 where available - 4.
+Telephone number: List the numbers at which the Project Officer can be reached, including work and cell numbers. - 5.
+Email address: - 6.
+Additional Contacts: We require a single Project Officer, but please list one other contact who may communicate with us pre- or post- award about the project should the project officer become unavailable.
+The Project Officer must be fully engaged in the proposal and project process.
+Provide name, email, and phone number.